vide-infini/vide-infini/README.md

 > i love you please sign anything on my strawpage or atabook...

-i int with pro shitters btw in case it makes you uncomfortable . . . i am not a proshipper myself
+i int with pro shitters btw in case it makes you uncomfortable . . . i am not a proshipper myself if you really feel the need to accuse me of anything. stop hiding in the shadows like a pussy and come say it to my face or whatever, add me on discord and deal with it like a real man
 >
 ![𝓕𝓻𝓮𝓪𝓴𝔂 Kaisen 👅](https://github.com/user-attachments/assets/e357bf8b-0d8b-4617-ac5b-83afe5aa394f)